What if I am aware of a friend who is reluctant to disclose information about an incident of sexual misconduct?Please see How to Help a Friend.

 What is mandatory reporting?

 The University of Puget Sound has decided to adopt a policy that defines university employees as mandatory reporters.
 This means that if you learn about sexual harassment, discrimination, or sexual assault, you are expected to inform relevant administrators.
-When reporting these incidents, you may initially be able to omit personally identifiable information (the name of the victim, and the name of the accused).
-You will be given guidance on how much detail is needed in an initial report, and the Title IX Coordinator and/or designee will follow up if more information is needed in order to fulfill obligations under Title IX.
-The college will be guided by the goals of empowering the victim and allowing the victim to retain as much control over the process as possible.
+You will be given guidance on how much detail is needed in an initial report, and the Title IX Coordinator and/or designee will follow up if more information is needed in order to fulfill obligations under Title IX and Equal Opportunity.

 What do I do if a student approaches me with information regarding sexual misconduct?